Aristvodolaz/course-work-on-backend-development/README.md

 License:
 This Laravel File Upload System is open-sourced under the MIT license.
 Feel free to use, modify, and distribute it according to your needs.

 Enjoy using the Laravel File Upload System!
-If you have any questions, feel free to contact [Your Email].
+If you have any questions, feel free to contact kap.moral22@gmail.com.